Kruimeldief/detect-string/README.md

 #### Upcoming features

-1. Apply a `slicer()` to the string before the scan.
+1. (DONE) Apply a `slicer()` to the string before the scan.
 2. Allow custom regex tests for each BST Node in a scan.
    - Improve performance by pre-building regex-ed BST words into a nested string array.
-3. Allow substitution characters for each slice at the cost of a lower scan performance.
+3. (TO TEST) Allow substitution characters for each slice at the cost of a lower scan performance.
    - In `BST.search()`, create a branch if the substitution character is identical to the same indexed character of the Node string.
       - At the cost of a immense blow to the scan performance.
       - Use a `backlog: {string: string, index: number}[]` to restart the search from that index. substitution (and custom regexes [3.]) should not be applied to that index.
-4. Add a whitelist to prevent false positive scan results.
+4. (TO TEST) Add a whitelist to prevent false positive scan results.
    - Show intersection of the wordlist and whitelist during the `build()`.
 5. Add a default list of English profanity.
 6. Don't ship the default list but `fetch()` them from this repository at the cost of the internet connection requirement and fetching delay.
-7. Decouple all features when possible and expose them through the facade pattern.
+7. (PROGRESS) Decouple all features when possible and expose them through the facade pattern.
 8. Add documentation.
 9. Add option `readThroughAll` to create a regex of the [wordlist in ascending length] to apply to the string.
 10. Add a minimum length option to which (variations of) bad language must adhere.